johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v7.md

 'service'
 ```

-For the `path` class, some custom type assignments have been made based on insight from various categorical, physical, and access tags from OpenStreetMap.
+For the `path` class, the tileset made custom type assignments based on insight from various categorical, physical, and access tags from OpenStreetMap.

 | Value | Description |
 |---|---|